-In the United States, an annual event is held each Spring.
-The event is open to all, but is a requirement for those continuing onto GoBusiness200 (the second year of the GoBusiness course).
-Those planning to enroll in GoBusiness100 (the first year of the GoBusiness course) are encouraged to attend, but are not required.
-The goal of the Intensive is to inspire and envision attendees, and to lay a foundation that will help prepare them for the curriculum and mentoring component that will follow throughout the year.
+In the United States, an annual event is held each spring.
+The event is open to all, but is a requirement for those continuing into GoBusiness200 (the second-year course).
+Those planning to enroll in GoBusiness100 (the first-year course) are encouraged to attend, but it is not required.
+The goal of the Intensive is to inspire and envision attendees and to lay a foundation that will help prepare them for the curriculum and mentoring component that will follow throughout the year.

-The Mentor-based model is critical to the success of the course.
-Our desire to see students work with a facilitator is based in our conviction that genuine transformation in a person’s life takes place in the context of spiritual relationships with other men and women.
+The mentor-based model is critical to the success of the course.
+Our desire to see each group of students work with a facilitator is based out of our conviction that genuine transformation takes place in the context of spiritual relationships with other people.
 The role of the facilitator is to encourage and challenge the students as they work through the material.
-Facilitators are all graduates of the course themselves and have also completed a special training school specifically designed for GoBusiness Facilitators.
+Facilitators are all graduates of the course, have completed our Facilitator Training School, and have apprenticed under a seasoned Facilitator before leading groups on their own.

-GoBusiness100 focuses on the fundamental differences between conventional economics and Biblical economics.
-Enrollment includes curriculum and Facilitator oversight.
-GoBusiness100 has ongoing open enrollment with new groups starting every quarter.
-Curriculum includes 19 audio teachings, a book and the accompanying student manual.
-All components of BLS100 feature Dennis Peacocke.
+GoBusiness100 focuses on the fundamental differences between conventional economics and biblical economics.
+Curriculum includes 19 audio teachings, 1 book, 8 business articles, the Student Manual, and Appendix.
+All curriculum components feature the teachings of Dennis Peacocke.

 Inheritance of the Heart